Thomas Carey (cricketer)

 Thomas Falkland Carey (12 February 1903 – 4 December 1966) was an American-born Irish cricketer and British colonial administrator.

+Biography

+Education

+Carey received his education at The King's Hospital, and later Dublin and Trinity College where he earned his B.A. in 1925.

+Colonial service

+In January 1926, Carey began his career as a cadet win the Federated Malay States (FMS).
+He later became an assistance controller in Malacca, April 1927.
+Later that year in June, he was transferred to Negeri Sembilan.
+After a year, he was assigned to Kuala Lumpur, and finally Klang in August 1928.
+He served as British Resident in Brunei from 1931 to 1934.
+His 1931 annual report, for example, illustrates colonial presumptions that Indian labour was acceptable.

+Sports career

 Carey was born in California.
 A right-handed batsman and right-arm medium pace bowler, he played one first-class match for Dublin University, an innings defeat against Northamptonshire County Cricket Club in June 1924.

-He served as British Resident in Brunei from 1931 to 1934.
 He died in Thorpe St Andrew, Norwich, England, aged 63.
+A street as named after him in Kuala Belait, Jalan Carey.